Broadcasters Press FCC for Auction Details

 The commission is pursuing a scheme to split auctions proceeds with broadcasters who hand over spectrum for broadband.
 The arrangement is part of the National Broadband Plan.
 Lake was the sole FCC official on the panel, which also included Mark Fratrik of BIA/Kelsey, John Hane of Pillsbury Winthrop Shaw Pittman LLP and Jane Mago of the National Association of Broadcasters.

 The commission requires Congressional authorization to hold incentive auctions where incumbents receive a portion of proceeds.
-FCC Chairman Julius Genachowski was at the White House recently calling for Congress to act.
+FCC Chairman Julius Genachowski was at the White House last week calling for Congress to act.
 Frank, president and CEO of the six-station Post-Newsweek group, said there was insufficient information to pursue auction authority.

 Lake said the FCC intended to issue a proposal on incentive auctions before any commenced.
 Frank then asked why authorization was necessary if there would be no auctions without an NPRM.